gvwilson/thirdbit/fiction/maddy-roo/index.md

 Maddy nodded,
 not trusting herself to speak.
-If she had run away when her mother told her too, or if she had somehow *made* the mayor believe that the ambush was coming, her sister would still be with them.
+If she had run away when her mother told her too, or had somehow made the mayor believe the ambush was coming, Sindy would still be with them.
-If only the bot they had warned them had come with them to warn everyone else.
+If only the bot from the river had come with them.

 She froze.
 The bot!